yangfangs/physpetools/docs/docs/usage.md

 ### example

 1. **Build phylogenetic tree by highly conserved proteins**

-User should prepare a directory contain highly conserved proteins such as [example_build_hcp][3].
+When use build to reconstruct phylogenetic tree you should prepare a directory contain highly conserved proteins such as [example_build_hcp][3].
 In this example contain ten highly conserved proteins p1~p10, in each highly conserved proteins contain 10 organism.

-Download `example_build_hcp` you can use the tar command to unpack:
+Download [example_build_hcp][3] you can use the tar command to unpack:

 ```bash
 $ tar -zxvf example_build_hcp.tar.gz